jmizell/GoLibraryRewrites/README.md

 # GoLibraryRewrites
-Fork of select standard libarary modules, with modifications for various projects
+Fork of select standard library modules, with modifications for various projects